vpsx/cogwheel/README.md

         it links, but the linked docs still list "md.incommon.org"... which is supposed to be the legacy service.
 Anyway, check back in March 2021.)

+#### Configure httpd VirtualHost

 Then, make a copy of `template.ssl.conf` and save it as `ssl.conf`; edit it according to the instructions in its header comment.
+(At the moment this merely entails supplying a ServerName.)

+#### Configure Shibboleth

 Make a copy of `template.shibboleth2.xml` and save it as `shibboleth2.xml`;
 edit it according to the instructions in its header comment.
+(At the moment this merely entails supplying your SP's EntityID, unless you want to customise the Shibboleth behavior.)

+#### Configure WSGI/Flask app

+You need to supply a database as well as an RSA keypair.

+To point to your database:
+1. Open `wsgi_settings.py` and edit the value for `SQLALCHEMY_DATABASE_URI`.

+To generate an RSA keypair:

+1. Generate private key:
+   `openssl genpkey -algorithm RSA256 -out wsgi/privatekey.pem -outform pem`
+1. Then generate public key:
+   `openssl pkey -in wsgi/privatekey.pem -inform pem -out wsgi/publickey.pem -outform pem -pubout`

+You need only make sure to use those filepaths; no further configuration is required.

+Background info on Flask configuration: The Flask app configuration can be edited via `wsgi_settings.py` in the top level directory; this will be copied to `wsgi/src/settings.py` in the Docker image.
+The app will first read in default configuration from `wsgi/src/default_settings.py` and then override this with config from `wsgi_settings.py`.

 -----------------------------------------------------------------------